maranino/Stones_Edge/README.md

 # Stones_Edge
-Choose your own adventure game I made for my final project in my Python course for Nucamp Coding bootcamp
+Choose your own adventure game
+A game of chance, good luck!